akshayas/huginn_asana_agent/README.md

     huginn_asana_agent
 And then execute:

-    $ bundle
+    bundle

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+Run `bundle` to install all dependencies

+### .env configuration
+Create a .env file at the root of the repository using the [example](https://github.com/huginn/huginn/blob/master/.env.example) config from huginn.
+Make sure to add any missing dependencies in ADDITIONAL_GEMS.

+### Testing
 Then, run `rake spec` to run the tests.
+This will download a copy of huginn into `spec/` directory and run your test against Huginn dependencies.
+If download and setup of Huginn fails, you will have to reconfigure your `.env` file, delete `spec/huginn` before running `rake spec`

 ## Contributing